MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 Creating and plotting distributions
 '''''''''''''''''''''''''''''''''''

 Probability distributions within ``reliability`` are Python objects, which allows us to specify just the type of distribution and parameters.
 Once the distribution object is created, we can access a large number of methods, some of which will require additional input.
-There are 6 different probability distributions available in ``reliability``.
+There are 6 different probability distributions available in ``reliability.Distributions``.
 These are:

 -   Weibull Distribution (α, β, γ)
 -   Exponential Distribution (λ, γ)